metalmandalore/serverless-goat-walkthrough/README.md

       * a single user input textbox and submit button
       * a list of potential vulnerabilities
 3. Click Submit with the currrent value in place
 This loads a A Poison Tree poem with a URL that seems remarkably close to an s3 bucket address
+**Save this URL For Later, or skip to ###S3 Bucket Access with No Credentials see it's use now**

 ## Information Gathering
 1. Click back on the browser to return to the page